chef/chef-web-docs/chef_master/source/server_monitor.rst

 * ``chef_sql`` (for the **postgresql** service)
 * ``oc_chef_authz`` (for the **opscode-authz** service)

-If any of the status values return ``fail``, this typically means the Chef server is unavailable for that service.
+If any of the status values return ``fail``, this typically means the Chef Infra Server is unavailable for that service.

 opscode-expander
 -----------------------------------------------------
-As the queue depth increases it may take longer for updates posted to the Chef server by each chef-client to be added to the search indexes on the Chef server.
+As the queue depth increases it may take longer for updates posted to the Chef Infra Server by each Chef Infra Client to be added to the search indexes on the Chef Infra Server.
 The depth of this queue should be monitored using the following command:

 .. code-block:: bash